 END PROSTITUTION NOW!

-Glasgow City Council is campaigning for Scottish legislation to criminalise buying sex in any setting.
-Check out their website for details and campaign materials.
-Sign the petition, which will be sent to your MSP.
+End Prostitution Now campaigns for Scottish legislation to criminalise buying sex in any setting.
+Check out their facebook for details and campaign materials.

 International Women`s Day: 8th March